 From classical and mat Pilates to reformer and Stott Pilates, it might seem like there are as many different types of Pilates as there are exercises to master.
 It can be confusing if you're new to the fitness world or looking to dive into a workout you've never tried before.
 What's the difference between all these types?
 And which one should you try?

 No matter what kind of Pilates class you find yourself in, the workouts all rely on the core principles of breathing, control, centering and flow.
 The differences lie primarily in the different ways to perform Pilates, such as on a mat or using a reformer machine.
 There are also many influential Pilates teachers, including Moira Merrithew and Mari Winsor, who've added their own style and elements to Pilates.

 That doesn't even begin to cover the many hybrid types of Pilates incorporating yoga, barre, boxing and more that are rapidly growing.
 Since the options are many, here's how to know what to look for.

 The type of Pilates that's best for you depends on what your goals and personal preferences are.
 Pilates is great for overall strengthening and fitness, but there are many other reasons people benefit from certain types of Pilates.

-Looking to ease back, neck or other joint pain?
-A 2018 study published in the Journal of Bodywork and Movement Therapies found classical Pilates to be an effective rehabilitation tool to reduce chronic neck and back pain.
+Looking to ease back, neck or other joint discomfort?
+A January 2018 review in the Journal of Bodywork and Movement Therapies found classical Pilates to be an effective tool to manage a variety of types of pain, including chronic neck and back pain.